04 Apr

 Keep All The Profits

-A sole trader’s earnings are taxed only once, at the personal level.
-You keep all of the gains after tax on your business as a sole trader.
+A sole trader’s earnings are taxed at the personal level only once.
+As a sole trader, you keep all the gains after tax on your business.
 You would have to share these if you formed a partnership.
-If you establish a limited company, you must distribute any profits to any investors/shareholders.
+When establishing a limited company, you must distribute profits to the investors/shareholders.

 Tax Advantages